Ground Classes for Student Private Pilots

 Study material like books and test questions as well as lots of paperwork is available on Google drive, I will share the files with you, as soon as you are a member.

 You will be amazed what we have in store for the AAFC members, as we have we have visited aviation labourites in the Universities, spoken to the Aerospace lecturers, visited cliniques and spoken to medical aviation doctors. we even went to the meteorological department of Malaysia to get a better understanding on how weather is predicted and how forecasts are done.
 We have gone to the Fire fighters unit at the airport just to find out on how they will come to our rescue in case of an incident.
 We show you amazing trucks and recovery vehicles and explain how a recovery will take place.
 We have gone to the Radar units and see how search and rescue ( SAR) or even the simple tracking of our training aircraft is being done, we interviews traffic controllers whom we talk to when we are going to our training area and get tipps on how to improve communication.
-We even have a thumps up video from the ministry of transport, who is happy that we have such a library to enhance safety, knowledge and understanding, making us all better prepared pilots of the future.

 The tests for 2017 will be conducted at the Putrajaya Examination CentreLevel 4 Blok Podium A